 The tool to track your consignment – Röhlig Real Time

 Track and trace is key if you want to manage your logistics network efficiently.
 That’s why Röhlig offers digital solutions for your logistics needs.
 Our track and trace system Röhlig Real Time is user-friendly and intuitive to operate.
 It gives you an overview of the status of your orders.
-Data can be easily exported as an Excel or CSV table.
+Data can be easily exported as an Excel table.
 Regardless of whether you’re in the office or on the move: Röhlig Real Time is optimised for various end devices – desktop, tablet or smartphone.
 That way you always know the status of your freight.

 Digitalise your logistics chain for sea freight with Gravity